ZerooCoool/katacoda-scenarios/CI-gradle-github/step5.md

       run: gradle test
 </pre>

 Done!
-You have now successfully created a Github Action.
+You have now successfully created a Github Actions.